 Symbols are as old as human civilization, they are wordless storytellers.
-Ancient Handprints on cave walls and hand painted images of animals, hieroglyphs and religious symbols, mathematical symbols.
+Ancient Handprints on cave walls and hand-painted images of animals, hieroglyphs and religious symbols, mathematical symbols.
 They transcend all languages.
 They transcend words themselves.
 Those simple shapes each tell us a wordless story, we listen with our eyes and understand.

 A compelling logo is simple and easily recreated.
 Overcomplicated logos with too many elements are hard to remember.
 Was that a unicorn and a lion on the crest? or a lion and an eagle?
 Or was that a dragon?
 If it’s just one of those elements it is easy to remember.
-There is an elegance and eloquence to simplicity.
+There is an elegance and an eloquence to simplicity.
 A great logo can be memorized in the blink of an eye.

 With an overcomplicated logo, it’s like that game “telephone,” where a sentence or phrase gets passed around a group through whispers.
 By the time the last person is told the sentence it is completely different from the original sentence.
 The more complicated the sentence, the more different it becomes through the whisper mill.
-In order to prevent this from happening with your logo, keep it simple, easy to remember and share.
+In order to prevent this from happening with your logo, keep it simple, easy to remember, and share.

 A logo is a communication.
 A communication, when done simply and effectively, can easily be repeated.
 It has been said throughout the ages that the best symbols can be drawn with a stick in the sand.

 "A good logo can be drawn in the sand with a stick"